Shower System Rough-In Checklist Before Tiling the Wall

 • The extension piece matches the original valve structure.

-Hot and cold water lines should be connected correctly before the wall is closed.
-In most shower installations, hot water is on the left and cold water is on the right when facing the valve.
+Hot and cold water lines should be connected correctly before tile work begins.
+In most shower installations, hot is on the left and cold is on the right when facing the valve.

-Shower rough-in hot and cold water orientation with pressure test and leak check before closing the wall.
+Shower rough-in hot and cold water orientation with pressure test and leak check before closing the wall

 • Hot water is connected to the correct inlet.